-Gov. Cooper announces modified stay-at-home order, 10 p.m. curfew - Salisbury Post
+Gov. Cooper announces modified stay-at-home order; Rowan among 'critical spread' counties - Salisbury Post

-Gov. Cooper announces modified stay-at-home order, 10 p.m. curfew
+Gov. Cooper announces modified stay-at-home order; Rowan among ‘critical spread’ counties

-SALISBURY — Gov. Roy Cooper on Tuesday announced a COVID-19-related curfew and modified stay-at-home order that will start Friday and be in place until Jan.
+SALISBURY — Gov. Roy Cooper on Tuesday announced a statewide, COVID-19-related curfew and modified stay-at-home order that will start Friday and be in place until Jan.
 8.

 The curfew requires people to stay at home between 10 p.m. and 5 a.m.
 People traveling to and from work, to obtain food, for medical care, fuel, social services as well as to take care of a family member are exempt.